MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

 ## Input/output examples

 In this preview, every model is invoked using the *predict* verb.
-For example, a language detection model takes text as an input and returns a table of possible languages, ordered by that language’s score The score indicates how confident the model is on its prediction.
+For example, a language detection model takes text as an input and returns a table of possible languages, ordered by that language’s score.
+The score indicates how confident the model is with its prediction.

 |Input  |Output  |
 |---------|---------|